weilingx46/workshop-ws-5-8-aws/README.md

 Run `claudia test-lambda` and you should receive an update.
 You're all done!

 If you want to see a slack message come up now, run `claudia test-lambda`.

+### Close your AWS Account
+Since we don't want you to get billed, close your account!!!
+Go to My Account and at the bottom of the page click Close Account.

 ## Summary / What you Learned